shouraykumra/LLM/README.md

 - Mark Cuban, the billionaire entrepreneur and Dallas Mavericks owner, expressed his bullish outlook on Bitcoin (BTC) and Ethereum (ETH) in a CNBC interview.
 - He believes that Bitcoin and Ethereum are here to stay and that they will continue to be a part of the financial system.
 - Cuban also mentioned that he owns some Bitcoin and Ethereum, and he encourages others to educate themselves about these digital assets.

+**Exploring PandasAI for Visualizing Yahoo Finance Data After Fine-Tuning My Text Model**

+After fine-tuning a text model with the latest news dataset that I scraped from Yahoo Finance, I wanted to check the credibility of the sentiments in the replies that my fine-tuned LLM was generating.
+To do that, I needed access to fresh data and visualizations.
+Naturally, I thought about using Yahoo’s API to bring the data locally and create some charts.

+But instead of writing queries on my own, I decided to be lazy and use AI again!
+That’s when I stumbled upon PandasAI—a new AI-powered library that integrates seamlessly with Pandas and can execute DataFrame queries automatically.
+With PandasAI, you can make use of machine learning to manipulate and visualize data effortlessly without manually writing complex code.
+You can even use PandasAI via REST APIs, which further simplifies data processing and querying.

+Using the Yahoo connector available in PandasAI, I was able to generate graphs that clearly show even with minimal training, my fine-tuned LLM was providing fairly credible results.
+Some of the key visualizations I made include the 20, 50, and 200-day moving averages, which highlight important trends in the stock data I analyzed.

+I also tried running some complex queries like asking the model to generate two responses at once, but it didn't quite work as expected.